particip-app/issues/DataProvisioning.md

 Attention: the `since` feature is not available for many-to-many entities `artwork_artist_mm`  `artwork_material_mm` as no per-dataset modification data is available!!

-# 3.3 Update Dependencies: Forced Full Update of Dependent Entities

-Attention: adding images to an `artwork` or adding artists or materials to an `artwork` does NOT update the `artwork_artist_mm`, `artwork_material_mm`, or `image` tables.

-It is hence necessary to proceed to a FULL UPDATE of these tables, whenever an app discovers that its local `artwork` table is behind the state present on the server!

 # Appendix A: MySQL Database Schema

 ```